Skip Ribbon Commands

 The High Cost of Food Waste

-More than a third of food produced and distributed in Canada never gets eaten, resulting in significant environmental, economic and social consequences.
+More than half of all food produced and distributed in Canada never gets eaten, resulting in significant environmental, economic and social consequences.
 This inefficient use of resources forces local governments to pay for added avoidable waste disposal, generates greenhouse gases at all stages of the production and distribution chain, and costs the Canadian economy up to $100 billion annually.

 Facts about Food Waste